Slope filtrations of log $p$-divisible groups: Some extension properties on log regular schemes

-\begin{prop} Let $S$ be a log regular fs log scheme whose underlying scheme is $\Spec R$ for a henselian discrete valuation ring $R$.
-Let $K$ be a fraction field of $R$.
-Suppose that $G$ is a log finite group scheme and $H_{K}$ is a log finite subgroup scheme of $G_{K}$.
-Then, $H_{K}$ extends to a log finite subgroup scheme of $G$ uniquely. \end{prop}
+\begin{prop} Let $S$ be a log regular fs log scheme such that $\mathring{S}=\Spec R$ for a henselian discrete valuation ring $R$.
+Let $K$ be the fraction field of $R$.
+Let $G$ be a log finite group scheme over $S$ and $H_{K}$ be a log finite subgroup scheme of $G|_{K}$.
+Then $H_{K}$ uniquely extends to a log finite subgroup scheme of $G$. \end{prop}

-\begin{proof} By the limit argument and Galois descent, we may assume that $R$ is strictly local.
-By Lemma \ref{log reg dvr}, the log structure of $S$ is either of the trivial one or the canonical one.

-In the former case, all log finite group schemes are classical, and the scheme theoretic closure of $H_{K}$ in $G$ is the unique extension of $H_{K}$.
+\begin{proof} The limit argument (Proposition \ref{lim log fin grp sch}) and Galois descent allow us to assume that $R$ is strictly local.
+By Lemma \ref{log reg dvr}, the log structure of $S$ is either of the trivial one or the standard one.
+In the former case, $G$ is classical, and so the scheme theoretic closure of $H_{K}$ in $G$ is the unique extension of $H_{K}$.